smartcontractkit/documentation/docs/chainlink-automation/utility-contracts.md

 | ------------------------------- | -------------------------------------------------------------------- |
 | `keeperRegistryAddress`         | Address that requires updating in `KeeperRegistry`                   |

-Only the `keeperRegistryAddress` can `performUpkeep`, which is a *global setting*. `KeeperRegistry` addresses can be found on the [Chainlink Automations app](https://automation.chain.link/).
+Only the `keeperRegistryAddress` can `performUpkeep`, which is a *global setting*. `KeeperRegistry` addresses can be found on the [Chainlink Automation app](https://automation.chain.link/).
 However, only the owner can set a new `KeeperRegistry` after deployment.

 ### `setMinWaitPeriodSeconds` Function